yamisama/AFDesignLoad/doc/source/file_format.rst

 writing its signature, followed immediately by the base class signature.
 This type of combination theoretically stand out in files.

+One such instance might be 'FilS' and 'FilG': Both are followed by four bytes of data, then 'Fill', indicating that the classes 'FilS' (FillSolid) and 'FilG' (FillGradient) might inherit from the base class 'Fill' (Fill).

 So far, this is just speculation, though.

 PalV